A nonabelian Brunn-Minkowski inequality: Proof of Theorem

 which proves the proposition. \end{proof}

-Next we use Proposition \ref{stableversionof13} to prove Theorem \ref{thm: mainsharp} for general Lie groups.
+Next we use Proposition \ref{stableversionof13} to prove Theorem \ref{thm: mainsharpopen} for general Lie groups.

-\begin{proof}[Proof of Theorem \ref{thm: mainsharp}, Lie group case] We have already proved the theorem when $G$ is unimodular.
+\begin{proof}[Proof of Theorem \ref{thm: mainsharpopen}, Lie group case] We have already proved the theorem when $G$ is unimodular.
 In the rest of this proof, we assume $G$ is nonunimodular.
 Let $G_0$ be the connected component of $G$.
-Since $\mu_G|_{G_0}$ is a left Haar measure on $G_0$, and same holds $\nu_G|_{G_0}$, we may assume without loss of generality that $G=G_0$.
-As the only connected subgroups of $(\RR^{>0}, \times)$ is itself and $\{1\}$, and $G$ is not unimodular, the modular function $\Delta_G$ must be surjective.
+Since $\mu_G|_{G_0}$ is a left Haar measure on $G_0$, and $\nu_G|_{G_0}$ is a right Haar measure on $G_0$, we may assume without loss of generality that $G=G_0$.
+As the only connected subgroups of $(\RR^{>0}, \times)$ are itself and $\{1\}$, and $G$ is not unimodular, the modular function $\Delta_G$ must be surjective.
 Hence, $\Delta_G$ is a quotient map by the first isomorphism for Lie groups Fact~\ref{fact: iso theorems Lie}.1.

 Let $H$ be the kernel of the modular function on $G$.
 By Proposition \ref{prop: additivityofdimension2}.1, the noncompact Lie dimension of $H$ is $n-1$ where $n$ is the noncompact Lie dimension of $G$.
 By Fact \ref{fact: modular function}.1, $H$ is unimodular.
 To avoid confusion, we will always use $\mu_G$ and $\nu_G$ for $\mu$ and $\nu$ below and use $\mu_H = \nu_H$ to denote a fixed Haar measure on $H$.